jdw-heaven/root_learning/mp_homework/No1/README.md

 so$\begin{aligned} \Delta \frac{1}{r} = -4\pi \delta\left(\mathbf{r}\right) \end{aligned}$,as $\Delta \frac{1}{r} = 0 $, when $r \neq 0 $.

-But for others, the integral can be divided into two parts: $0 \rightarrow a, a \rightarrow \infty \left(a \rightarrow 0 \right) $.
-When $\alpha \neq 0 or 1 $, the notation of the answers is different, but they're all infinity.
-So the question may not be defined till now.
+But for others, the intergral is diverge.

 ### question 2
 we have three vectors: